 This will melt the wax!
 Once it cools you can remove any wax at the top of the water or simply strain it out.

 It’s very important to NEVER dump the wax down the drain or you could cause some serious issues with your pipes!

 Another thing to note, if your candle is made of a soft wax, such as soy wax, you can use hot water that’s not boiling.

 One you strain out the wax, simply wash out your container with soap and water and you’re good to go!

 Wipe out any leftover residue with a paper towel and wash with soap and water!

-3. Hot Water + a Pot
+3. Hot Water and a Pot (Double Broiler)

 Another easy way to get wax out of candle jars is to create a double broiler.
 For this you’ll need to place your empty candle jars in a pot or bowl that can handle boiling water.
 Put this on your stove or another heat-safe surface.